falcosecurity/falco-website/content/en/docs/getting-started/kubernetes-quickstart.md

 ## Simulate suspicious activity

 One of Falco's rules alerts you if someone runs an interactive shell into a running container.
-In this section you'll shell into a running Alpine container to trigger a Falco notification
+In this section, you'll shell into a running Alpine container to trigger a Falco notification

 * Start an Alpine container